meteocat/pymica/docs/source/ems_tutorial_4.rst

 considering clusters or not.
 In this case data from the automatic weather station network of the Meteorological Service of Catalonia (SMC) will be used.
-Particularly, data from 31st December 2018, which corresponds to a persitent fog situation.
+Particularly, data from 31st December 2018, which corresponds to a persistent fog situation.

 The interpolated fields are obtained through the application of the main class of the pyMICA library, PyMica.
 Therefore, we import it: